jg-rp/python-jsonpath/README.md

 - The root token (default `$`) is optional.
 - Paths starting with a dot (`.`) are OK. `.thing` is the same as `$.thing`, as is `thing`, `$[thing]` and `$["thing"]`.
 - Nested filters are not supported.
-- We don't treat filter expressions without a comparison as existence test, but an "is truthy" test.

 And this is a list of features that are uncommon or unique to Python JSONPath.